 It contains laughter, happy endings, and inspiring messages.

 And so avoid violent movies, violent TV, and violent video games because these cause stress, fear, and nightmares.

 Every relationship is a conversation.

 8) Pay Attention

-It’s basic courtesy to pay attention to someone when they’re speaking to you.
+It’s basic courtesy (and good manners) to pay attention when someone is speaking to you.

 This shows that you care about them and what they have to say.

 If you’re having a face-to-face conversation, look into the other person’s eyes.
 Listen to their words.
-Understand their views.
 Join their emotions.
-Be fully present for them and with them.

-In a phone conversation, pay even more attention because you’re speaking through a mechanical device without being able to watch facial expressions.
+In a phone conversation, pay extra attention because you’re speaking through a mechanical device without the benefit of watching their face.